Hotel Majapahit Surabaya

 Hotel Majapahit is a classic landmark hotel full of history and a source of national pride.
 Its graceful architecture, landscaped gardens, pool, spa, gym and tennis court complete the Majapahit's colonial style with modern comforts that make for a pleasant rest on a busy itinerary.
 The 23 Garden Terrace Rooms feature a spacious bathroom adorned with opulent gold and marble, a luxurious bedroom plus direct access to a terrace overlooking the magnificent garden courtyards.
 The 89 Executive Suites are larger and more luxurious.

-Built in 1910, the hotel was originally named the Oranje Hotel (after the Dutch Royal family) by Lucas Martin Sarkies of the famous Armenian family whose collection of grand hotels includes Raffles in Singapore, The Strand in Rangoon and Eastern and Oriental in George Town, Penang.
-Charlie Chaplin and Paulette Goddard, attended the opening of a new art-deco style addition to the front of the hotel in 1936.
+Built in 1910, the hotel was originally named the Oranje Hotel (after the Dutch Royal family) by Lucas Martin Sarkies of the famous Armenian family whose collection of grand hotels includes Raffles in Singapore, The Strand in Yangon and Eastern and Oriental in George Town, Penang.
+Charlie Chaplin and Paulette Goddard attended the opening of a new Art Deco style addition to the front of the hotel in 1936.
 By 1942 Surabaya was occupied by Japanese forces and the hotel was renamed 'Yamato Hoteru' or 'Hotel Yamato'.

 Speak to someone

 who's been there